stringbean/grunt-package-modules/README.md

 If a valid `package-lock.json` and `npm` 5.7.0 or higher is available, `grunt-package-modules` will use `npm ci` to generate the modules - improving reproducibility and speed.

+If a valid `yarn.lock` is found then `grunt-package-modules` will use `yarn install` to generate the modules.

 ### Example Build